ceciliaconsta3/2018/README.md

 Aside from programming, some of my other goals include reading more(ease in book a month), learning more Korean (work through a learning resource), and getting in better shape (let's set the stakes at 150min of moderate activity a week).

-Depending on time constraints and unforeseen circumstances, I may add some content which will be distinguished from the original content, but nothing will be removed so that at the end of the year a fair comparison can be made.
+Depending on time constraints and unforeseen circumstances, I may add some content or remove items that have been made redundant or irrelevant so that at the end of the year an accurate self-audit can be made.
+Anything I don't complete this year and is still viable will be added to next year's list.

 ## Progress
 - School Credits Completed: 29